-- Attend and participate in class.

-- Take responsibility: use all tools, resources and publicly available information to enhance your learning experience inside and outside of class.

-- Read the textbook and follow the news.

-- Proof and edit your work.
+- Attend and participate in class. - Take responsibility: use all tools, resources and publicly available information to enhance your learning experience inside and outside of class. - Read the textbook and follow the news. - Proof and edit your work.
 Draft, re-write, edit, and edit again if necessary before finalizing an assignment.
 Follow AP style.
 Use spell check.

-- Don't try to do too much at once.
-Keep up with the work and the readings.
+(Note: I take one point off each in any written document that has the following: a misspelled word, a factually incorrect statement or incoherent writing.) - Don't try to do too much at once.
+Keep up with the work and the readings. - Help each other.

-- Style points count.

-- Help each other.